From prompt engineering to context engineering

 docmancer query "parametrize fixture scope"

-The getting started guide walks through the same path with more detail, and a companion post on writing a Claude Code skill with a real, working example is coming next in this series; it will show the skill file that teaches the agent to call docmancer query on its own.
+The getting started guide walks through the same path in more detail.
+The companion post on cross-agent memory consolidation covers the memory harvest and Mistral consolidation flow end to end.
 Context engineering for coding agents is not a new discipline.
 It is the discipline you were already doing informally every time you cleared a session or trimmed a paste.
-The only difference is that now you can measure it.
+The only difference is that now you can measure it, and you can harvest it.